 Around this time, and with the build up of founding member Gary Newland’s Drum Camp and WOMAD exploits, many guest musicians were brought in to perform with the Scoobs such as Cuban percussionist Jose Ferrera, Brazilian all rounder Claudio Kron, and the dynamic Senegalese drummer Modou Diouf.

 2013 saw the departure of bass player Nelson, who left to focus on his Surfquake band project, but not before introducing the delightful bassist and tabla player Andy Poonian.
 With his family roots in India and a big world and jazz fusion fan, Andy’s presence soon ensured the band had every reason to continue.

-Now, with over two decades behind them, every concert is an occasion to relish and celebrate.
+Now, with just over three decades behind them, every concert is an occasion to relish and celebrate.
 The highly charged band energy and on stage atmosphere effortlessly filters through to the audiences, who happily sing and dance along to each gig from start to sweaty finish.

-After what has become a very long journey of friendship, bonding, and musical adventure, the band celebrate their 25th anniversary in 2016 with a spring tour and summer festival run.
+After what has become a very long journey of friendship, bonding, and musical adventure, the band celebrate their 30 + 1 anniversary in 2022 with a a big reunion party (See gigs page above for info).
 The story continues....

 Love & Peace

 Sally Theobald - Lead Vocals, Guitar, Washboard/ Percussion

 Tony Woodley – Guitar, Lead Vocals Digeridoo and Percussion